dinkelburg/diversdesk/diversdesk/src/content/blog/en/diversdesk-rwf-greenfins-partnership.md

 <h2 id="exclusive-discount-for-green-fins-members" class="section-heading">Exclusive Discount for Green Fins Members</h2>
 <p>
-As part of this collaboration, Green Fins Members will receive an exclusive 10% discount on Diversdesk’s management system.
+As part of this collaboration, Green Fins Members will receive an exclusive <strong>10% discount on Diversdesk’s management system</strong>.
 In addition, Diversdesk will contribute to reef conservation by donating to The Reef-World Foundation for every new Green Fins Member that joins through the platform.
-This means dive centres can support reef protection simply by improving their administrative processes with Diversdesk.
-Claiming the discount is simple.
+This means dive centres can support reef protection simply by improving their administrative processes with Diversdesk. <br>
+<strong>Claiming the discount is simple</strong>.
 Members only need to enter their valid Green Fins membership code during registration on the Diversdesk website.
 Once verified, the discount will be automatically applied.
 </p>
 <p>
 <blockquote>